abhishekgahlot/gutenberg-rtc/README.md

 * when data is received.
 ```
 grtc.on('peerData', function(data){
-  //data is always json object which is stringified
+  //data is always json stringified
 });
 ```